ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 - From Alice’s perspective:
   - if her commitment transaction is broadcast, she gets back her original `to_local` amount.
-  - if Bob’s commitment transaction is broadcast:
-    - For HTLCs that Alice offered (such as `A1` and `A2`), Alice is sending sats _out_ meaning that her `to_local` would be lower.
+  - if Bob’s commitment transaction is broadcast, then Alice's offered HTLCs (such as `A1` and `A2`) will be on-chain.
+For offered HTLCs, Alice is sending sats _out_ meaning that her `to_local` would be lower.
 But, if Bob was a router node for these HTLCs then he would not have forwarded them as they are not yet irrevocably committed meaning that he won't receive the pre-images required to claim these HTLCs and Alice would be able to get her funds back via the timeout path.
 If Bob was the recipient of these HTLCs, then he would be able to produce the pre-image to claim the HTLCs, but then Alice would see the pre-image on-chain and would be able to claim the incoming HTLCs from their incoming channel and would thus have earned routing fees.
-    - For HTLCs offered to Alice (there are currently none in our example) on Bob's commitment transaction, Alice's output on Bob's commitment transaction (the `to_remote`) would not be affected.
-If she was a routing node for the HTLC then she would have not forwarded it on yet due to it not being irrevocably committed and so would not stand to lose sats here if she is un-able to claim the pre-image path.

 - From Bob’s perspective (very similar to the logic for Alice):
   - if Alice’s commitment transaction is broadcast, Bob gets back his funds via the `to_remote` output.
-  - If Bob had to force close via his commitment transaction:
-    - For HTLCs offered to Bob (like `A1` and `A2`), if Bob was routing these, then he would not have forwarded them on since they are not yet irrevocably committed.
+  - If Bob had to force close via his commitment transaction, then HTLCs offered to him (like `A1` and `A2`) would be on-chain, if Bob was routing these, then he would not have forwarded them on since they are not yet irrevocably committed.
 He thus won't be able to claim the success path but that is fine since the funds for these did not come out of his balance.
 If Bob was the final destination for these, then he would be able to claim them via the success path.
-    - For an HTLC offered by Bob (there are currently none of these in our example), the value for this HTLC would come out of Bob’s balance, so he definitely would want to get these funds back.
-If Alice was a router node for this payment, then she would not have routed it on since it was not yet irrevocably committed (meaning that she could have lost funds if she routed it on) and so the pre-image for this output won't be revealed by Alice and so Bob will eventually be able to sweep via the timeout path.
-If Alice was the final destination then she would reveal the pre-image and sweep the output but then Bob would see the pre-image and would be able to claim the matching incoming HTLC and so would earn routing fees for this payment.

 ### :gear: Step 6: Alice -> Bob: `update_add_htlc(A3)`